jdrichardstech/online-shopper-complete/teach.md

         });

     ```
     b.
-Create the view single-product.ejs
+Create the view single-product.ejs short so you could type?
     c. then in category.ejs we need to change where we click on the product or leave it it will just go to an error page.

 166. PAGINATION https://itnext.io/back-end-pagination-with-nodejs-expressjs-mongodb-mongoose-ejs-3566994356e0 video 43
      More or less boilerplate code skip will skip the amount of documents based on whatever page you were on.
 167.
 168. Go to routes/index.js We want to choose our view based on whether we are logged in or not.
+169. We are going to add a function we havent written yet.
+We will write it after
-169. First lets choose in index.js the router.get('/') and add
+170. First lets choose in index.js the router.get('/') and add

      ```
          router.get('/', (req, res, next) => {
-            if (req.user) {
+            if (req.user) {   // or req.isAuthenticated() ?
             paginate(req, res, next);
             } else {
             res.render('main/home', {